 A Tip About Tips

-I hate when people ask me about wine pairings, then don't trust me when I tell them what I recommend.
-I know what I'm talking about, this is my job.
+I hate when people ask me about wine pairings and then don't trust me when I tell them what I recommend.
+I know what I'm talking about; this is my job.
 Don't ask me what wine is the most full-bodied if you're just going to get a Pinot Noir!
 People assume I'm recommending things in order to get them to spend more.
 I've heard "It's all about the sale for you, right?" a lot before, and it's really not.
-I'm trying to give everyone the best possible experience! - Anne, 27
+I'm trying to give everyone the best possible experience! -Anne, 27

 We Sea You, Scammer

 We have a regular who comes in every few weeks, orders fish and chips, and sends it back for being too "soggy."
-The first time this happened, my manager comped her meal even though she'd eaten most of it and what she left on the plate looked crispy to me.
-I guess she thought this was good way to Joanne her way into a free meal, because she's tried it at least four time since, and gets upset when we won't take it off the bill again.
-Her husband is always apologetic and tips well, but no one can understand why she keeps trying the same trick with the same dish at the same place. - Sara, 22
+The first time this happened, my manager comped her meal, even though she'd eaten most of it and what she left on the plate looked crispy to me.
+I guess she thought this was a good way to Joanne her way into a free meal, because she's tried it at least four time since and gets upset when we won't take it off the bill again.
+Her husband is always apologetic and tips well, but no one can understand why she keeps trying the same trick with the same dish at the same place. -Sara, 22

 Follow Caroline Thompson on Twitter.